bloosheddev/b_clips/README.md

 A new Flutter project.

 ## Todo

 🐞🐞🐞

 - Topbar only change to dark when init.
-- Capital character TextField.
-- Clips still submitted even if there isn't internet available (+ error snackbar).
-- Make the discover pullable if there is no clips
-- "No Internet" Labels.
+(Android 10 Bugs ig)